jcarlos-prieto/niliBOX/resources/API.md

 <td>TVideoFrame</td>
 <td>
 This is a native control, not inheriting any standard QML control.
 It provides a panel to show live video.<br>
-When we refer to a color data type, it means a String value representing a color, either in <a href=https://doc.qt.io/archives/qt-6.7/qml-color.html#svg-color-reference>SVG color</a> or in #RRGGBB hexadecimal format.
 <ul>
 <li>Property <code>data</code>: QByteArrayView containing an image captured by the Video subsystem in the <a href=./API.md#box-api>Box API</a></li>
 <li>Property <code>mirror</code>: Boolean - If true, the image is shown upside down</li>